≥90% of participants will know how to comply with HIPAA regulations.

 How should Sarah or Lana respond?
 Did Andrew do anything wrong?

-Marianne, Cherylynn, and Scott are having lunch in the cafeteria, which is only open to employees of the Gray Integrated Health System.
+Marianne, Cherylynn, and Scott are having lunch in the cafeteria, which is only open to Gray Integrated Health System employees.
 Even though they work on different units in the hospital, they often get together as friends.
 They started their jobs at the same time and were in orientation together.
-Scott is taking care of a patient with Parkinson's disease and knows that Marianne's father suffers from this disease.
+Scott cares for a patient with Parkinson's disease and knows that Marianne's father suffers from this disease.
 The conversation begins.

 Haley decides to let all of his fans know that the star is not seriously injured.
 While off duty and at home, she posts a note on her Facebook page with his picture, letting everyone know that the star will be returning to the basketball court in time for the final games.